pypsa-meets-earth/pypsa-distribution/doc/customization_basic1.rst

     enable:
         retrieve_databundle: true  #  Recommended 'true', for the first run.
 Otherwise data might be missing.
-        retrieve_cost_data: true  # true: retrieves cost data from technology data and saves in resources/costs.csv, false: uses cost data in data/costs.csv
+        retrieve_cost_data: true   # If true, it retrieves cost data from technology data and saves in resources/costs.csv, if false uses cost data in data/costs.csv
-        download_osm_data: true  # If 'true', OpenStreetMap data will be downloaded for the above given countries
+        download_osm_data: true    # If true, OpenStreetMap data will be downloaded for the above given countries
         build_cutout: false
         build_natura_raster: false # If True, than an exclusion raster will be build